DenishaYP-creator/WomenInTech/README.md

 In addition to Google Slides the team will create a Flask Appplication that will connect to Heroku.
 The final Women In Tech dashboard will ulized plotly js library to create interactive charts to show case the findings.

-Google Slide Template Link: https://docs.google.com/presentation/d/14lsTK_TZEUkBLGRvn5NSM5nXPuJzJcnixqrUnA2axA8/edit?usp=sharing (In progress)
+Google Slide Template Link: https://docs.google.com/presentation/d/14lsTK_TZEUkBLGRvn5NSM5nXPuJzJcnixqrUnA2axA8/edit?usp=sharing <br>
 Heroku App: https://women-in-tech-project.herokuapp.com/